masukomi/changelog_manager/README.md

 You can then pipe that output through grep, or whatever to find the one you're looking for.
 Suggestions for improving the editing experience will be welcomed.

+## Configuration
+Changelog Manager [some optional configurations](docs/configuration.md) you will want to check out.

 ## Installation